ayberkgezer/poe-api-manager/README.md

 ## Introduction
 The purpose of this library is to make the economic data in the Path of Exile game easily usable.

->Important!: For economy, it is taken from the poe.ninja website. (for now)
+>Important!: For economy, it is taken from the poe.ninja and poe.watch

-> Note: This product is in no way affiliated with or endorsed by Grinding Gear Games and poe.ninja.
+> Note: This product is in no way affiliated with or endorsed by Grinding Gear Games, poe.ninja and poe.watch.

 ## Overwiev

-There are two types of usage for Poe: [currencywiev](#currencywiev) and [itemwiev](#itemwiev).
+Permission to access two different services. poe.ninja and poe.watch

 ## Installation
 **Install with npm:**